evrentan/community-workspace/README.md

 # Community Workspace For Small  Communities
-A Community Workspace Project for Small Communities with Spring Boot 2.6.6, JDK 17 & Gradle.
+A Community Workspace Project for Small Communities with Spring Boot 3.2.1, JDK 21 & Gradle 8.5.

 Services are developed in the following modules:
 * **Community Manager** - Community Manager Service in order to manage community related functionalities.
 * **Service Discovery** - Service Discovery Service in order to discover other services.
+* **API Gateway** - API Gateway of the Overall Community Workspace.
 * **User Manager** - User Manager Service in order to manage user related functionalities.
+* **Venue Manager** - Venue Manager Service in order to manage venue related functionalities.
-* **DB Migration Manager** - DB Migration Manager Service in order to manage DB migrations.
+* **Event Manager** - Event Manager Service in order to manage Event related functionalities.

 ## Table of Contents